 Conservation Education Fund

-The Foundation is a strong supporter of conservation education for youth.
-Funds that have been raised by the Foundation have contributed to the success of the former Sylvan Conservation Program at Camp Sylvan and Nature Day Programs offered to students of all ages.
+The Ausable Bayfield Conservation Foundation is a strong supporter of conservation education for youth.
+Funds that have been raised by the Conservation Foundation have contributed to the success of the former Sylvan Conservation Program at Camp Sylvan and Nature Day Programs offered to students of all ages.

-Special opportunities to support Conservation Education are available.
-Through generous donations you help maintain and operate terrific, hands-on environmental programs, teaching youth about the natural world around them.
+Special opportunities to support conservation education are available.
+Through generous donations you help maintain and operate terrific, active programs, teaching youth about water, soil, habitat for living things, and the natural world around them.

 Student Environmental Award